uptrace/bun-docs/docs/postgres/zfs-aws-ebs.md

 `recordsize=128k` and decrease it to 32-64k if you need more TPS (transactions per second).

 - Larger `recordsize` means better compression.
-It also improves read/write performance if you operate with lots of data (tens of megabytes).
+It also improves read/write performance if you select/insert lots of data (tens of megabytes).
 - Smaller `recordsize` means more TPS.

-Setting `recordsize=8k` to match PostgreSQL block size reduces compression efficiency and is not recommended.
-While `recordsize=8k` improves the average transaction rate as reported by pgbench, good pgbench result is not an indicator of a good production performance.
+Setting `recordsize=8k` to match PostgreSQL block size reduces compression efficiency (which is one of the main reasons to use ZFS in the first place).
+While `recordsize=8k` improves the average transaction rate as reported by pgbench, good pgbench result is not an indicator of good production performance.
 Measure performance of _your queries_ before lowering `recordsize`.

+## ARC and shared_buffers

+Since ARC caches compressed blocks, prefer using it over PostgreSQL `shared_buffers` for caching hot data.
+But making `shared_buffers` too small will negatively affect write speed.
+So consider lowering `shared_buffers` as long as your write speed does not suffer too much and leave the rest of the RAM for ARC.

+## Disabling TOAST compression

+To not compress data twice, you can disable PostgreSQL [TOAST](https://www.postgresql.org/docs/current/storage-toast.html) compression by setting column storage to `EXTERNAL`.
+But it does not make much difference:

+- LZ4 is extremely fast.
+- Both LZ4 and ZSTD have special logic to skip incompressible (or already compressed) parts of data.

 ## Alignment Shift (ashift)

-For Amazon Elastic Block Store and other cloud stores use the default value.
+Use the default `ashift` value with Amazon Elastic Block Store and other cloud stores.
 But if you know the underlying hardware, it is worth it to configure `ashift` properly.

 ## Disabling PostgreSQL full page writes

 Because ZFS always writes full blocks, you can disable full page writes in PostgreSQL via `full_page_writes = off` setting.

-## ARC and shared_buffers

-Since ARC caches compressed blocks it makes sense to use it over PostgreSQL `shared_buffers` for caching hot data.
-But making `shared_buffers` too small will negatively affect write speed.
-So consider lowering `shared_buffers` as long as your write speed does not suffer too much and leave the rest of the RAM for ARC.

 ## PostgreSQL block size and WAL size